shrishtibit/image-gallery-slideshow/README.md

 # image-gallery-slideshow
-A responsive image slideshow website using HTML, CSS and JavaScript.
+A responsive image slideshow website created using HTML, CSS and JavaScript.